 About APPLL

-We are the Association to Preserve + Protect Local Livelihoods, and we’re taking a stand for Maine.
+We are the Association to Preserve + Protect Local Livelihoods, and we’re taking a stand for Bar Harbor.

-Tourism has given rise to numerous towns and ports in Maine, which in turn have brought about economic advantages through visitor expenditures.
-This has led to the improvement of our public amenities such as parks, streets, schools, libraries, and services, ultimately enhancing our standard of living.
+Tourism has supported our local businesses, which, in turn, support parks, streets, hospitals, schools, libraries, and vital services, ultimately insuring our year-round standard of living.
 As a community, we value the prosperity and growth brought about by tourism.
-With this in mind, it is crucial to safeguard and maintain the well-being of our destination cities and towns and their citizens.
+With this in mind, it is crucial to safeguard and maintain the well-being of our town and its citizens.
 To achieve this goal, we must collaborate and make sound, rational choices that benefit everyone.

-At APPLL, our objectives are to foster collaboration among members and present a cohesive front in advocating for reasonable measures to safeguard and enhance economic well-being.
+At APPLL, we aim to present a cohesive front in advocating for reasonable measures to safeguard and enhance economic well-being for our region.
 We seek to offer a platform for members who may not have the means to advocate for themselves.
-It is crucial for us to conduct thorough research and disseminate accurate information about the effects of issues such as the recent Citizens Petition aimed at abolishing cruise ships.
-Our efforts will persist in empowering local residents, business owners, and employees to advocate for practical solutions.
+Our efforts will persist in empowering residents, business owners, and employees to advocate for practical solutions that benefit all.

 APPLL Board of Directors